spotaws/vstruct/README.md

     size(...)

+This function is called both at compile time and at runtime.
+Its arguments are the size specifiers from the format string, with the following preprocessing:

+- numeric parameters are passed through `tonumber()`
+- backreference parameters are passed as `true` at compile time and as the numeric value the backreference resolved to at runtime
+- zero-length parameters are passed as `nil`
+- all other parameters are passed as strings, unmodified

+In practice, this almost always means that the first parameter will either be entirely absent, a constant numeric size, or `true` at compile time and a numeric size at runtime.

-Returns the exact amount of data, in bytes, that this format will consume from the input if `read` is called, or the exact amount it will append to the output if `write` is called.
-If this cannot yet be determined (for example, `z` with no arguments or any usage of `c`), if it changes the position of the read/write pointer (for example, seek commands), or if does anything else that might interfere with vstruct's own use of the file handle, such as seeking, it should return nil.
+The function must return the exact amount of data, in bytes, that this format will consume from the input if `read` is called, or the exact amount it will append to the output if `write` is called.
+If this cannot yet be determined (for example, the `c` format, or if backreferences are involved), if it changes the position of the read/write pointer (for example, seek commands), or if does anything else that might interfere with vstruct's own use of the file handle, it should return nil.

-Formats that neither interfere with the file handle nor read or write data should return 0; this is the case, for example, for the endianness controls.
+Formats that neither change the state of the file handle nor read or write data should return 0; this is the case, for example, for the endianness controls.

-The default implementation asserts that a size was specified and returns nil.
+The default implementation asserts that a size (either constant or backreference) was specified, then returns the specified size or nil, respectively.

 --------

     write(fd, data, ...)

+This is called with the file descriptor (which may not be backed by an actual file, but will conform to the Lua file API), a data value to pack, and tail arguments based on the size specifiers in the format string (as with `size()`).

 If `size()` returned a value earlier, this *must* ignore `fd`, pack `data` into a string, and return the string - the caller will handle writing the string to the fd in an efficient manner.
 If it did not, this function may freely choose either to return a packed string, or to manipulate `fd` directly (in which case it should return nil).